renaissance-benchmarks/renaissance/README.md

   --plugins <value>        Comma-separated list of class names of plugin implementations.
   --csv <value>            Output results to CSV file.
   --json <value>           Output results to JSON file.
-  --readme                 Regenerates the README file, and does not run anything.
   --functional-test        Reduce iteration times significantly for testing purposes.
   --list                   Print list of benchmarks with their description.
   --raw-list               Print list of benchmarks (each benchmark name on separate line).